puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 (i.e. what is in 'production').
-If the intent is to make backwards compatible changes in the preview environment (i.e. changes that work for both parsers) it is of value to have yet another environment configured for future parser where the same code as in the preview environment is checked out.
+If the intent is to make backwards compatible changes in the preview environment (i.e. changes that work for both parsers) it is of value to have yet another environment configured for current (3.x) parser where the same code as in the preview environment is checked out.
 It is then simple to diff between compilations in any two environments without having to modify the environment assigned by the ENC.
 All other assignments made by the ENC are unchanged.

 By default the command outputs a summary report of the difference between the two catalogs on 'stdout'.
 This can be changed with '--view' to instead view